nimeshgurung/redux-retry/README.md

 #### When does the Retry component call the redux middleware or the async function?

 The provided redux middleware function or the async request is called by the `Retry` after the component is mounted in `componentDidMount`.
 The retry component does not retry the provided middleware or async request when any prop update happens to prop passed to the retry component.

+## Motivation behind the component
+Not everything should be stored in redux store. `Loading`, `Success`, `Error` these are all normally the state we have to manage for any outgoing api calls.
+Most of the time we only care about tiny part of the response that we want to store.
+Maintaining loading, success and error scenario for each and every api calls is a bit of overkill and is a mental overhead that if can be avoided makes life simpler.
+Bringing the maintainance of these state inline seems to fare a lot better, leaving redux to be used only when absolutely necessary.

+Also if you ever have had requirements to handle, retrying of requests, maintaining all that state in redux store, actions, props and dispatches becomes a mess that is hard to maintain.